Tomasz Jędrzejak

-Tomasz Jędrzejak (14 July 1979 – 14 August 2018) was a Polish motorcycle speedway rider.
-He earned international caps for the Poland national speedway team.
+Tomasz Jędrzejak (14 July 1979 – 14 August 2018) was a Polish motorcycle speedway rider that earned international caps for the Poland national speedway team.

 Career

 Jędrzejak became a Polish Individual Speedway Champion in 2012.

-He first rode in Great Britain in 2001 when he joined the Belle Vue Aces.
-He would spend four seasons with the Manchester club despite a work permit issue in 2002.
+Jędrzejak first rode in Great Britain in 2001 when he joined the Belle Vue Aces.
+He spent four seasons with the Manchester club despite a work permit issue in 2002.
 He returned to Britain in 2008 with the Lakeside Hammers.
 His final British season was in 2010 with Eastbourne Eagles.

-In 2018, he was found dead in Wrocław, Poland, aged 39.
+In 2018, Jędrzejak was found dead in Wrocław, Poland, aged 39.